1999 American League Championship Series: Game 4

-Game 4 pitted Andy Pettitte against Bret Saberhagen.
-The Yankees would score first after Darryl Strawberry hit a home run to silence the crowd chants of "Darryl, Darryl" and "Just say no" in his first at-bat.
-The Red Sox would tie it in the bottom half when Butch Huskey doubled with one out and scored on Troy O'Leary's single.
-Next inning Damon Buford hit a one out single, stole second and scored on Jose Offerman's single to put the Red Sox ahead 2–1.
+Game 4 pitted Andy Pettitte against Bret Saberhagen, and just as they had in Game 1, the Red Sox would once again find themselves at odds with the umpire crew over some questionable calls.
+The Yankees struck first in the top of the 2nd, when Darryl Strawberry, in his first at-bat, hit a home run to silence the crowd chants of "Darryl!
+Darryl!" and "Just say no!"
+The Red Sox tied it in the bottom half when Butch Huskey doubled with one out and scored on Troy O'Leary's single.
+In the bottom of the third, Damon Buford hit a one-out single, stole second and scored on Jose Offerman's single to put the Red Sox ahead 2–1.
+However, those were the only runs Pettitte allowed in 7 1/3 strong innings.
 In the fourth, Bernie Williams singled with one out, reaching second on an error, before scoring on Tino Martinez's double to tie the game.
 After Darryl Strawberry was intentionally walked and Scott Brosius struck out, another error on Chad Curtis's ground ball allowed Martinez to score to put the Yankees up 3−2.
-The score remained the same until the Yankees blew the game open with six runs in the ninth.
+That was all the runs allowed by Saberhagen in six innings.
+The score remained the same until the Yankees blew the game open with six runs in the ninth off the Boston bullpen.
 Chuck Knoblauch and Derek Jeter hit back-to-back one out singles off of Rich Garces, then an errant throw on Paul O'Neill's ground ball allowed Knoblauch to score.
 Williams's single scored Jeter before Martinez was intentionally walked.
 Rod Beck relieved Garces and allowed a grand slam to Ricky Ledée to cap the scoring at 9−2.
 The Yankees were one win away from the World Series.

-This game also featured the infamous trash throwing incident by fans when Jimy Williams was ejected from the game after arguing when Nomar Garciaparra was called out at first in the ninth inning, which followed a blown call by umpire Tim Tschida on Chuck Knoblauch's tag attempt on José Offerman in the eighth inning.
+This game featured the infamous trash throwing incident by fans when Jimy Williams was ejected from the game after arguing when Nomar Garciaparra was called out at first in the ninth inning.
+This followed a blown call by umpire Tim Tschida on Chuck Knoblauch's tag attempt on José Offerman in the eighth inning.
 The blown call is now famously referred to as "The Phantom Tag".